 Check that you have signed the Data Sharing Agreement and ask you to send it to us.

 Send you a Type I audit declaration.

 Send you a Core Competencies verification.

-You should submit your SNSIAP Self Assessment and Application Form (and all supporting documents) on Sharefile to the auditor a minimum of five weeks before the audit visit takes place.
+You should submit your SNSIAP Self Assessment and Application Form (and all supporting documents) via our file-sharing platform to the auditor a minimum of five weeks before the audit visit takes place.

-The audit visit takes place - you can find out what you can expect from it here.
+The audit visit takes place - you can find out what to expect here.